-A Holistic Approach to Building Resilience - Ten Tips to Bounce Back from Life's Challenges
+A Heart-based Approach to Building Resilience - Ten Tips to Bounce Back from Life's Challenges

 “Being resilient means that you are able to weather the storm you are going through and remain intact once it is over.”